learc83/stocksplosion/README.md

 on what operating system you're using.
 If you already have Ruby v2.2.2 installed, you can skip ahead to step 2.

-##Windows
-The easiest way to set up Ruby on Windows is by using the RubyInstaller for Windows located here: http://rubyinstaller.org/

 ##OS X
 All modern versions of OS X ship with a Ruby interpreter, but it's not version 2.2.2, so you'll need to install that version.
 The easiest way to